Masudur-rahman-rabby/Multi-Class-Cancer-Detection-Using-Deep-Transfer-Learning-and-Explainable-AI/README.md

-# Multi-Cancer Detection and Classification using Deep Learning
+# Multi Class Cancer Detection Using Deep Transfer Learning and Explainable AI

 This repository presents a deep learning–based framework for **automated multi-class cancer detection** from medical images.
 The system classifies **Blood Cancer, Lung Cancer, and Skin Cancer** using state-of-the-art convolutional neural networks with **transfer learning, rigorous evaluation, and explainable AI (Grad-CAM)**.